DevTeam/Pure.DI/README.md

 <details>
 <summary>Log files</summary>

-You can set build properties to save the log file.
-In the project file, add a <PureDILogFile> element to the <PropertyGroup> and set the path to the log directory, and add the related element `<CompilerVisibleProperty Include="PureDILogFile" />` to the <ItemGroup> to make this property visible in the source generator.
-To change the log level, specify the same with the _PureDISeverity_ property, as in the example below:
+To save the log file, you need to add additional project properties.
+In the project file, add the `<PureDILogFile>` item to `<PropertyGroup>` and specify the path to the log directory, and add the associated `<CompilerVisibleProperty Include="PureDILogFile" />` item to `<ItemGroup>` to make this property visible in the source code generator.
+To change the log level, specify it using the _PureDISeverity_ property as shown in the example below:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">